 Cover Letter

 Authors should attach a cover letter together with the article text.
-A cover letter should contain a brief explanation of the significance of their work and the intention of doing the work.
+A cover letter should encompass a declaration of originality, affirm compliance with the journal's editorial policies, and also contain the statement of a brief explanation of the significance of their work and the intention of doing the work.
 The cover letter is confidential and will be read only by the editors.
 It will not be seen by the reviewers.

 Article Title